 Top Things to Do in Zadar:

-Top Things to Do in Split:
+Top Things to Do in Dubrovnik:

 Whichever ship you decide on you can choose from a refreshing variety of pools and whirlpools - each heated to just the right temperature.
 Queen Victoria offers two spacious outdoor pools as well as a hydrotherapy pool in her spa.